-How to Make Pinecone Bird feeders in 3-Easy Steps!
-Super Fun!
+How to Make Pinecone Bird Feeders with Peanut Butter

-Making pinecone bird feeders is a fun activity with the kids in the fall and winter.
-In this post, I will share how to make pinecone bird feeders in three easy steps!
+Making pine cone bird feeders is fun with the kids in the fall and winter.
+In this post, I will share three easy steps to make pinecone bird feeders using peanut butter!

 Kids love making these pinecone birdfeeders!